 - I offered the item to the next highest bidder, but they never responded.
 I relisted the item and sold it.
 Little did I know that original buyer was still stalking my items.

 - A week went by.
 My stalker won two items.

-- A feature that eBay has which is very useful is the Unpaid Assistant, if a buyer doesn't pay within a certain amount of time that you designate, the Unpaid Assistant sends an automatic reminder.
+- A feature that eBay has that is very useful is the Unpaid Assistant: If a buyer doesn't pay within a certain amount of time that you designate, the Unpaid Assistant sends an automatic reminder.
 So the Assistant did its job three days after those two auctions ended.
-Within minutes I receive an email, "What did you do that for?!?"
+Within minutes, I receive an email: "What did you do that for?!?"